 Play in the water.
 There’s more to the beach than just lounging—check out fitness activities like stand up paddle-boarding, snorkeling, or kayaking.
 Many resorts offer equipment rentals (either free or for a small fee) and even classes for students of all levels.

 Make a bet.
 Compete for steps with your travel buddy.
 Whoever racks up the most steps each day gets treated to dinner, the souvenir of his or her choice, or whatever else you want to wager.
 Even if you lose, you've walked more.

 Do some sunrise (or sunset) yoga.
 When you’re on the beach or out on a hiking trail, strike a pose.
 Practicing your asanas in nature will both relax and invigorate.

 Resting and Relaxing

+Visit the local Farmers’ Market.
 A leisurely 30-minute stroll through the stalls can burn 100-plus calories.
-The USDA has a national farmers’ market directory: ams.usda.gov/local-food-directories/farmersmarkets.
+Locate a market with the USDA's national farmers’ market directory.

 Rent a bicycle.
 Feel the wind in your hair—anywhere you go.
 Cities around the world offer bike-share programs.
 For a small fee, you and your crew can pedal around town, taking in the sights (and incinerating calories) without boarding a bus or cab.